delzac/cntkx/README.md

 ## News
+***2019-09-30.***
+#### Added `BiRecurrence` with weight tying
+Made improvement to weight tying of BiRecurrence by have one parameter tensor token for every state in the step function per direction (forward and backward).
+This will allow forward and backward token to have more representational flexibility.
+Previously, all states use the same forward or backward token.

 ***2019-09-06.***
 #### Added `BiRecurrence` with weight tying
 Add a wrapper to create a bidirectional recurrent layer using `BiRecurrence`.
 Included in the implementation